DJTwoTone/emotional_chronicles_frontend/README.md

-> Emotional Chronicles is a simple diary app that uses a emotional analysis service to help user keep track of their emotional state.
+> Emotional Chronicles is a simple diary app that uses an emotional analysis service to help users keep track of their emotional state.

 >It has a CRUD backend written in Express, and a React frontend currently using Bootstrap for styling.